The Bankrate promise

 The face (or par) value of a corporate bond is typically $1,000.
 That’s usually the minimum to buy a bond, though you can buy a diversified bond portfolio for much less using bond ETFs.

 If the corporation is unable to make its interest payments on a bond, the company is in default.
 A bond default could trigger the company into ultimately declaring bankruptcy, and the investor may be left with nothing from the bond investment, depending on the company’s indebtedness.
+However, bond investors are paid before shareholders in the event of a bankruptcy.

 What are the risks and rewards of corporate bonds?